Collecting rainwater is a super simple activity that almost anyone can get involved in. Plus, there are lots of ways to go about it!

-Collecting rainwater is simple really, and there are many ways to go about it.
-In the summer, when the weather has been warm for a long period of time you may be grateful for the extra collection - especially when you want to limit the amount you’re using your hose.
+In the summer, when the weather has been warm for a longer period of time, you’ll be grateful for the extra collection.
+Especially when you want to limit the amount you’re using your hose.